 Service charges include things like water service, trash service, and other services performed by the government that are related specifically to your property, not all local properties as a whole.
 According to the IRS, "An itemized charge for services assessed against specific property or certain people is not a tax, even if the charge is paid to the taxing authority."

 Assessments for local benefits mean charges on your property tax bill that are for "local benefits that tend to increase the value of your property," according to the IRS.
 "Local benefits include the construction of streets, sidewalks, or water and sewer systems."
 Because these expenses are related to increasing the value of your property, they're not deductible as property taxes.

 Recordkeeping for the Property Tax Deduction

-Retain copies of your property tax statements and your canceled checks to show proof of payment.
-You should also keep any escrow documents from when the property was purchased or sold because these may show additional payments of property tax that you can likewise deduct.
+Retain copies of your property tax statements and your canceled checks or bank statements to show proof of payment.
+You should also keep any escrow documents from the time when the property was purchased or sold because these may show additional payments of property tax that you can likewise deduct.

 Impact on the Alternative Minimum Tax

-Taxpayers can pre-pay the next installment of their property tax before the end of the year to help boost their itemized deductions in the immediate year.
-In most cases, these taxes are deductible in the year you pay them, not the year they technically come due.
-For example, you might pay the spring property tax installment in advance in December before the current year ends.
-This would increase the amount of property tax you paid during the year and increase the amount of your deduction.
+These taxes were previously deductible in the year you paid them, not necessarily the year they technically came due.
+For example, you might have paid your spring property tax installment in advance in December before the current year ended.
+This would increase the amount of property tax you paid during the year ending in December and increase the amount of your deduction for that tax year.